 Master of Philosophy in Liberal Arts

-The Master of Philosophy (MPhil) is an advanced graduate degree designed for individuals who want to demonstrate scholarship beyond a master’s degree but who are not ready to, or may not wish to, apply for a doctoral program.
-The Master of Philosophy in Liberal Arts can serve as an important step in future PhD study preparation, or simply as a way to deepen engagement with the topics studied in a previous master’s degree.
+The Master of Philosophy in Liberal Arts (MPhil) is an advanced interdisciplinary graduate degree designed for individuals with a passion for academic pursuits.
+Available on a full- or part-time basis, you elect the courses most relevant to your interests, around your schedule.
+The Master of Philosophy in Liberal Arts can serve as an important step in future PhD studies, or as a way to deepen engagement with the topics that challenge and excite you.

-We encourage you to schedule an appointment with the Program Director to review your current research and explore your options for pursuing a Master of Philosophy Liberal Arts degree.
+We encourage you to contact our program director, Dr. Christopher Pastore, to schedule an appointment to review your current research and explore your options for pursuing an MPhil at Penn.